 THE STATUS QUO IN ORGANIZATIONS

-10 ways people prevent a new strategy from being implemented.
+Ten ways to prevent a new strategy from ever being implemented.

 By Ruth Tearle